Docs

 Identity Stitching

 Lehnz tracks events under a single user_id per shopper.
-When that shopper is anonymous, you assign them a stable random ID and use it consistently.
-When they sign in, you reconcile the anonymous identity with their real one by sending a single identify event.
-This page is the canonical contract — any deviation will silently drop attribution.
+While anonymous, assign a stable random ID and use it on every event.
+At sign-in, reconcile the two identities with one identify event.
+Any deviation silently drops attribution.

 The four-step contract